fabiomattei/rubygtkfun/index.md

 I am going to use Ubuntu 20.04 that installs Ruby version 2.7.0

-In order to use the GTK library We need to install the gtk3 gem.
+In order to use the GTK library we need to install the gtk3 gem.
 We can do that typing in the terminal
 {% highlight bash %}
 gem install gtk3
 {% endhighlight %}